SemihBogaz/Vue-Quiz/README.md

 # Simple quiz app with vue.js

-Open Trivia DB had been used to get questions
+Open Trivia DB has been used to get questions
 ## Project setup
 ```
 npm install